techx-nlp/prerequisite-quiz/README.md

 ## Basics

-The `basics.py` file tests your familiarity with basic Python syntax and programming.
+The `basics.py` section tests your familiarity with basic Python syntax and programming.
 It contains 3 sub-problems.

 ### Greatest Common Factor (`greatest_common_factor`)